jakeberv/jakeberv.github.io/_pages/teaching.md

     -   I designed semester long seminar courses with guidance from the John.
 S. Knight Institute for Writing in the Disciplines.
 My course offered undergraduates an opportunity to engage with and learn to write about primary scientific literature in a variety of formats.
 Student evaluations available.
 -   BIOEE 2650, Tropical Field Ecology and Behavior (field course in Kenya), Winter 2014

-Other teaching activities and links to many recorded talks available in my CV.
+Other teaching activities and links to recorded talks available in my CV.